If you haven’t already introduced yourself, fill this out.

 Video Review

-When you sign-up, I will say “hi” over direct messages.
+When you sign-up, I’ll say “hi” over direct messages.
 That’s where we’ll converse, and it’s where you’ll send me video links.

 The most useful angles are: